-Nowadays kids are “connected” from their infancy.
-They are growing up in the digital era.
-Social networks, applications, games, etc. Their possibilities to access the internet are ever more numerous.
-Obviously our connected world offers many advantages yet it is not without danger for our children.
+Nowadays kids grow up on the Internet.
+Their possibilities to access the web are ever more numerous.
+Obviously, it is not without danger for our children.
 This is why it is important to teach them the right way to behave when surfing the web.
-Here is some advice.

-When they are surfing the web and interacting with online communities, your children can act differently than in their “everyday” life.
-The feeling of anonymity is likely to give them a certain power which makes them more aggressive or hurtful towards other children.
-It is called cyber-bullying.
-Your kids can also be on the other side of the screen and suffer from such bullying.
-Then they become victims.
+When they interact with online communities, your children can act differently than in their “everyday” life.
+The sense of anonymity is likely to give them a certain power which makes them more aggressive or hurtful towards other children.
+This is called cyber-bullying.
+It works both ways: your kids can also fall victim to this practice.
 This trend cannot be taken lightly; it can be fraught with consequences.

 Who is behind the screen?

-How can you be sure that the people interacting with your kids on the internet are actually who they claim to be?
+How can you be sure that the people interacting with your kids on the Internet are who they claim to be?
 Kids are likely to forget that the lack of physical presence can be dangerous.
-It is very easy to create a false identity on the internet.
+It is surprisingly easy to create a false identity on the Internet.

 The best way to protect your children is to talk to them

 The best advice we can give you to protect your children is to talk to them.
-Ask them what they do on the internet and explain about the risks they are running, with the help of concrete examples.
+Ask them what they do on the Internet and explain about the risks they are running, with the help of practical examples.
 You will easily find examples by searching on any browser.
 In other words, talk to them openly.